priyatam/thinking-es6/README.md

 [better](https://github.com/ericdouglas/ES6-Learning) each day.
 This is a companion guide to ES6 with an emphasis on functional programming.

-It also includes a frictionless live coding server with Browserify.
+Includes a frictionless live coding server.

 ## Getting Started

 [Babeljs](https://babeljs.io) is used as a transpiler and [Browserify](http://browserify.org) bundles optimized sources into the Browser.

-Start a live coding ES6 server for dev
+Assuming you have npm installed, start a live coding ES6 server:

 	npm start

-Release an optimized Js file into `dist`
+Release an optimized Js file into `dist`:

 	npm run release